I am going to share with you all the information about me that you were probably afraid to ask.

 I’ve added the title of a Freelance Writer.
 I submitted articles to newspapers, magazines, newsletters, and devotionals.

 I had my first check from doing freelance writing on 9-25-08.
 The check wasn’t large, but my ego sure gained weight!!
 It’s a fun and exciting career, and it will continue even after my book is published.
 I’ve also been published in, The Christian Journal, Prime Times Newsletter, and on the website, www.restminitries.com.

-You can also keep up on what is happening with the publication of the book, “Signs of Hope: Ways to Survive in an Unfriendly World,” by checking in here daily.
+You can also keep up on what is happening with the publication of my new book, “Signs of Hope for the Military: In and Out of the Trenches of Life.” by checking in here daily.

 I invite you to also read and follow my blog at www.dailysignsofhope.com.